Police reform shadows Minnesota Legislature's special session

 Since Floyd's death, Sen. Jeff Hayden, the assistant DFL minority leader in the Senate, has talked about linking the bonding bill to police reform instead.
 "If it's up to me, you're not going to get our votes for a bonding bill until we pass significant law enforcement reforms," he said.

-But DFL leaders such as Hortman and Kent have not taken that hard of a line.
-The House’s People of Color and Indigenous Caucus, which is leading the DFL work on police reforms, is not talking about holding up bonding right now, Mariani said.
-He described blocking the bonding bill as pulling “a nuclear switch.”
+But DFL leaders such as Hortman and Senate Minority Leader Susan Kent, DFL-Woodbury, have not taken that hard of a line.
+The House's People of Color and Indigenous Caucus, which is leading the DFL work on police reforms, is not talking about holding up bonding right now, Mariani said.
+He described blocking the bonding bill as pulling "a nuclear switch."

 The debate over the bonding bill also is playing out against the backdrop of a projected $2.4 billion budget deficit.
 Daudt said if the Legislature agrees to new spending during the special session, such as additional debt payments for a bonding bill, the costs should be offset by state budget cuts.